KCivilEnGI/RoadSaltImpact/README.md

 # Environment Impact by Road Salt Use
+Course: GIS Application<br>
-Course: GIS Application   Instructor: A-Xing Zhu
+Instructor: A-Xing Zhu
 #### Group Members: Grace Harvey, Laura Flucke, Kuang-Cheng Cheng, Noah Sticha
 This repository records the project that I collaborated on with several classmates for the agent in Wausau Metropolitan Planning Organization.